-I made the date puree first by soaking the dates in boiling water for 15 minutes, then blending them with a stick blender.
-In a bowl I added the self raising flour, wholemeal flour, baking powder and cinnamon.
+Make the date puree first by soaking the dates in boiling water for 15 minutes, then blending them with a stick blender.
+In a mixing bowl, add the self raising flour, plain wholemeal flour, baking powder and cinnamon.

-In another bowl I whisked together the vegetable oil, eggs and milk.
-To the flour mixture I added mashed bananas, the date puree and the oil mixture.
+In another bowl, whisk together the vegetable oil, eggs and milk.
+To the flour mixture, add mashed bananas, the date puree and the oil/egg mixture.

-Then I added the grated apple, and divided the mixture between the tins.
+Then add the grated apple, and divide the mixture between the tins.

-To make the frosting I mixed together the butter and cream cheese, then mixed in the vanilla extract and agave nectar.
-I levelled off the cake before I stacked them.
+To make the frosting, mix together the butter and cream cheese, then mix in the vanilla extract and agave nectar.
+Level off the cakes with a cake leveller or a knife before you stack them.

-I spread the frosting onto the first layer of cake, then added the second layer and covered the whole thingin frosting.
-As I was stacking another cake on top, I added dowels for support so the cake didn’t collapse.
+Spread the frosting onto the first layer of cake, then add the second layer and cover the whole cake in frosting.
+As you are stacking another cake on top, add dowels for support so the cake doesn't collapse.

-To decorate the Baby’s 1st Birthday Cake I placed berries all around the cake, and a ‘one’ sign of course!
+Also use a cake board underneath the 6" tier for extra support.
+Add the 6" tier and cover it in the cream cheese frosting.
+To decorate the Baby's 1st Birthday Cake, placed berries all around the cake, and a 'one' sign of course!

 - This cake can be frozen without the frosting for up to 3 months.
 Wrap it up well to prevent freezer burn.

 - I grated the apple to add it to the cake, you can also dice it if you prefer.
 I used pink lady apple as it's sweeter, but you can use any apple you like.